Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/index.md

 > If your are using an institutional account, you are very likely to be using specific security applications to access your account.
 For instance:
 > - to access the AWS Console with our institutional AWS account, we use the applications `Shibboleth` and `Duo Mobile`. `Shibboleth` runs in the browser to ask for our username, password, and a pushed notification from `Duo Mobile` in our mobile phone.
 >
-> - to access AWS services through the AWS CLI, invoked either from a script or from a terminal in our Linux machine, we first need to run the application `saml2aws` to generate a token that is valid for 1 hour, and run it again as needed.
+> - to access AWS services through the AWS CLI, invoked either from a script or from our terminal (environment), we first need to run the application `saml2aws` to generate a token that is valid for 1 hour, and run it again as needed.
 >
 > The course does not cover the configuration and use of those or similar security applications which may be used in your institution.
 Your IT department will be able to help you.
 >
 > **Note that**, using our institutional account, we have successfully run the Scripts to access AWS services through the AWS CLI using either `saml2aws` or the keys credentials mentioned above, which we created in the AWS Console.
 Thus our institutional account, as configured by our IT department, enables access through both `saml2aws` and keys credentials.
 Only the creation and use of keys credentials is presented in Episodes 2 and 3.
 {: .callout}

-### Your Linux terminal environment
+### Your terminal environment
-To run the Scripts you need to **configure only one** of these environments:
-- a Linux machine
-- the AWS CloudShell

-Episode 3 provides the instructions to configure your Linux machine with the Scripts and the AWS CLI.
-The AWS CLI will be configured to use credentials (private and public keys) when invoked within the Scripts to request AWS service operations.
+Episode 3 provides the instructions to install the Scripts and the AWS CLI in your Git Bash, Linux or Mac terminal environment, and to configure the AWS CLI to use your credentials (private and public keys) when invoked within the Scripts to request AWS service operations.
 The credentials will be generated using the AWS Console when you configure your AWS account in Episode 2.

 Episode 4 provides the instructions to configure the Scripts in the AWS CloudShell.
 The AWS CloudShell is "a browser-based \[Linux Bash terminal\] shell that gives you command-line access to your AWS resources" and **has the AWS CLI** already **installed and ready to run** using "credentials" derived from the information you use to login to the AWS Console.
 Hence you only need to configure the Scripts, but **you must be logged in** to your AWS account through **the AWS Console** to be able **to run the AWS CloudShell** and the Scripts.